explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

   incidentally (a handful of ordinary requests during WPT/manual runs, never enough traffic to actually trip a rate limit or a budget eviction) and are unverified in the specific failure modes they exist to handle.
+- **`nsIClearDataService` integration (step 17) was verified end to end with a marionette script**, not WPT (clear-data is chrome-only, never reachable from web content): writes two entries, calls `nsICrossOriginStorageService.clear()` directly, confirms both become unreadable; writes a third, clears via the real `Services.clearData.deleteData(CLEAR_CROSS_ORIGIN_STORAGE, ...)` path (proving the flag registration, `ClearDataService.sys.mjs` wiring, and XPCOM component registration all actually connect, not just the registry method in isolation), confirms the same.
+Only the **full-wipe** path (`clear()`/`deleteData`) was exercised this way — `clearBySite()`'s partial-revoke branch (an entry surviving with one storing origin removed but others intact) was reasoned through by hand, not run against real, distinct origins; doing that properly needs real content-page navigation to distinct https origins, which a chrome-context-only marionette script (system principal throughout) can't produce on its own.
+See the matching item under Deferred work above.

 ## Rollout

 Every step above was committed individually to `tomayac/firefox`'s `cross-origin-storage` branch and pushed after local verification passed; no step was squashed or amended.
-The GitHub Actions release workflow (step 10, reworked in step 14) is now manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — though only the macOS leg has actually been run and confirmed working; Linux and Windows are best-effort until someone triggers the workflow and checks.
-Nothing has been proposed upstream to `mozilla-central` — this is a disabled-by-default, personal-fork feature branch for as long as Deferred work above remains open.
+The GitHub Actions release workflow (step 10, reworked in step 14) is manual-dispatch only (`workflow_dispatch`, not on every push, to avoid paying for a full clean multi-platform build on every commit) and publishes macOS arm64, Linux x86_64, and Windows x86_64 builds to a rolling `cross-origin-storage-latest` release tag on the same fork, so testers can download a build without compiling locally — though only the macOS leg has actually been run and confirmed working; Linux and Windows are best-effort until someone triggers the workflow and checks.
+As of step 16, those builds have the feature enabled by default, so there's nothing left for a tester to configure.
+Nothing has been proposed upstream to `mozilla-central` — this is a personal-fork feature branch for as long as Deferred work above remains open (default-enabled on this fork's own testing builds is not the same claim as "ready to ship" — see step 16's own framing).